-- 1. Navigate to WAN > WiFi Networks, click Add New WiFi Network.
-The WiFi Network Configuration page will be shown. - Configure the AP profile settings based on how they are configured in the actual AP itself.
-Information about these settings can be found in WiFi Networks Configuration on page 74. - 3.
+- 1. Navigate to WAN->WiFi Networks, click Add New WiFi Network.
+The WiFi Network Configuration page will be shown. - 2.
+Configure the AP profile settings based on how they are configured in the actual AP itself.
+Information about these settings can be found in Appendix A.5 WiFi Networks Configuration. - 3.
 Click Save to save the AP profile settings. - 4.
 Set the WiFi link to use the WiFi AP profile: - a.
-Locate the WiFi link under WAN > Links.
+Locate the WiFi link under Wan->Links, - b.
+Click Configure, select the AP profile from the list next to WiFi Networks, and click Save: